draftpilot/draftpilot/README.md

 ### Commit

 In the commit phase, the changes are summarized into a git commit.
 Commits by draftpilot are prefixed so that it's clear from `git blame` that these changes were written by an AI.
+I recommend separating AI commits from user changes so future AI learns from humans and not generated code.

 ## Contributing